shakamaran/nproan/readme.txt

 TODO:
 Prio:
-- start analysing some files in notebooks and add functions to common.py check the fitting while youre at it (implement minuit)
 - bad slopes should be ignored in the fitting in the offnoi step
-- create a class, that simply takes a parameter file and calculates everything with a slurm job.
 - add infos to plots

 -upload whole package to github